-In the aim of following the fast evolution of the industrial demands, developing innovative techniques that allow to understand and to predict the mechanical properties of materials has become a necessity for the Materials Science community.
-For instance, mechanical tests combined with microstructural investigations provide engineers with the necessary information to computationally predict the mechanical performance of components.
-Such experiments allow capturing footprints of the deformation mechanisms responsible for the changing microstructure.
+In order to keep up with the rapid evolution of industrial demands, developing innovative techniques to understand and predict the mechanical properties of materials has become a necessity for the materials science community.
+For example, mechanical testing combined with microstructural investigations provide engineers with the necessary information to computationally predict the mechanical performance of components.
+These experiments allow for the capture of the deformation mechanisms responsible for the changing microstructure.

-The Transmission Electron Microscope (TEM) is one of the most well-known techniques for observing and characterizing dislocations in electron transparent thin foils (thickness of about 100 nm with a useful field of view of few µm2 only).
-Comprehensive dislocation studies at microscopic scale bring valuable information for extrapolating to the macroscopic mechanical response of materials and they can feed numerical advanced multiscale crystal plasticity models.
+The Transmission Electron Microscope (TEM) is one of the most well-known techniques for observing and characterizing dislocations in electron transparent thin foils (with a thickness of about 100 nm and a useful field of view of a few µm2 only).
+Comprehensive dislocation studies at the microscopic scale provide valuable information for extrapolating to the macroscopic mechanical response of materials and can feed advanced multiscale crystal plasticity models.

-Full characterization of dislocations is not only synonym of TEM experiments on thin foil samples.
-Scanning Electron Microscope (SEM) can access diffraction contrast on bulk materials with the phenomenon of electron channeling.
-Electron channeling is due to electrons, that channel down the crystal planes i.e. paths where electrons can penetrate to a higher depth before scattering.
-Some orientations of the crystal will backscatter more electrons than others, giving rise to orientation contrast.
+Full characterization of dislocations is not limited to TEM experiments on thin foil samples.
+The Scanning Electron Microscope (SEM) can also access diffraction contrast on bulk materials through the phenomenon of electron channeling.
+Electron channeling occurs when electrons channel down the crystal planes, meaning paths where electrons can penetrate to a deeper depth before scattering.
+Some orientations of the crystal will cause more electrons to backscatter, resulting in orientation contrast.